DustyDoesCode/C964AviationSafetyProgram/README.md

 * generate a tiny sample CSV if missing at data/raw/asrs_sample.csv

-* run EDA and save two pictures in visuals/
+* run EDA and save multiple pictures in visuals/

 * train the model and save models/baseline_logreg.joblib and models/metrics.txt